-"Yes, Sir, I know the farm and the rent; and as we are no longer to have any protection, and the Corn-laws must now be repealed, I hope you will consider that point in the rent."

-"" Pray, as you say that the Corn-laws must be repealed, what in your judgment, will be the effect?
+- the rent which the present tenant pays?"
+"Yes, Sir, I know the farm and the rent; and as we are no longer to have any protection, and the Corn-laws must now be repealed, I hope you will consider that point in the rent. - " Pray, as you say that the Corn-laws must be repealed, what, in your judgment, will be the effect?

-"Why, Sir, the first thing will be the waking up of thousands of farmers who have hitherto been asleep, and we must look to increased efforts and increased production"
+"Why, Sir, the first thing will be the waking up of thousands of farmers who have hitherto been asleep; and we must look to increased efforts and increased production.'

-"With respect to rent, I must have a small increase, and I must require covenants for better cultivation, more especially as to underdraining, which must be done very extensively."
+" With respect to rent, I must have a small increase, and I must require covenants for better cultivation, more especially as to underdraining, which must be done very extensively.

-very extensively."
-"Sn, my intention is, if I have the farm, to underdrain the whole of it, being allowed tiles '
+"Sir, my intention is, if I have the farm, to underdrain the whole of it, being allowed tiles."